be1/qspeakers/README.md

 loudspeaker enclosure designer

 ## Pre-requisites
-Install Qt5 (and QtCharts) library and development files.
+Install Qt5 and QtCharts libraries and development files.

 ## Build
 You can use QtCreator to build the program.
-You can also use qmake in commandline:
+You can also use `qmake` in commandline:
 ```
 qmake -config release && make
 sudo make install